Lakshmi0896/prodigy_poc/README.md

 7.We can see index.html, it can be opened as right click on index.html -> open with -> web browser, where u can see the failed and passed test steps.

-8.The framework also takes screenshot incase of any failed testcases, named as embedded0,1,2 and so on.
+8.The framework also takes screenshot incase of any failed testcases.